 Is it any good?

-Book 1, The Outcasts, was brotherband training, Book 2, The Invaders, was the big siege battle, and THE HUNTERS is an all-out chase and showdown.
-It starts slowly like the first two books, but like the Heron crew, readers don't have to wait around too long for another of Hal's brilliant plans.
+THE HUNTERS is an all-out chase and showdown; it starts slowly like the first two books, but readers don't have to wait around too long for another of Hal's brilliant plans.
 And this time he's a bit more confident and so is his crew.
 When they walk right into a lion's den -- or rather, sail into a whole port full of pirates -- you're almost afraid for the pirates.
 Didn't these guys used to be the scrawny underdogs?

 While readers wait for the main action to ramp up, they get to know Lydia and her many talents.
 Heron's new recruit is an expert tracker, a long-range weapons expert, and a bit of an escape artist, and thank goodness for the Heron brotherband this sister's got their back.